Juanfran Pérez Llorca

-Juan Francisco Pérez Llorca (born 1976) is a Spanish politician serving as a member of the Corts Valencianes since 2023.
+Juan Francisco "Juanfran" Pérez Llorca (/ca-valencia/; born 1976) is a Spanish politician serving as president of the Valencian Government since November 2025 and as a member of the Corts Valencianes since 2023.
 He has served as secretary general of the People's Party of the Valencian Community since 2023, and as spokesperson of its group in the Corts since 2024.
-He has served as mayor of Finestrat since 2015.
+He served as mayor of Finestrat from 2015 to 2025.